qiaochen/LLM_RAG_papers/README.md

 - Asai, A., Wu, Z., Wang, Y., Sil, A., & Hajishirzi, H. (2023).
 [Self-rag: Learning to retrieve, generate, and critique through self-reflection.] (https://arxiv.org/abs/2310.11511)_arXiv preprint arXiv:2310.11511_.
 > LLMs are not trained to exploit facts from provided passages.
 Authors train a LM to learn to reflect on its own generation processing given a input, by generating both task output and intermediate special tokens (reflection tokens: retrieval and critique).
 "Retrieval" indicates retrieving documents on demand (input prompt + last generations -> retrieval or not ), while critique refers to evaluation (isRelevant; is Fully, partially, or not supported; is useful 5-1) of its own output after generating task outputs with retrieved passages and the input.
-> Self-RAG need to train both the generator M and the critic C.
+> Self-RAG need to train both the generator M and the critic C .

 - (2024) [RQ-RAG: Learning to Refine Queries for Retrieval Augmented Generation](https://arxiv.org/abs/2404.00610)
 > This paper reiterated the benefits of query rewriting.
 Imaging a complex query that entails multiple hops of reasoning, breaking it into separate simple queries would potentially retrieve better references.
 This work tries to learn a model to refine query for RAG.
 Their result is very exciting: A 7B model with query refining ability outperformed Chat-GPT3.5 on three multi-hop inferencing QA benchmarks.